Download PDF: Jordan, Writing The Truth

 I am not an ethnographer, and I have too much admiration for the ethnographers I know to masquerade under their title.
 But I have spent some seasons of “fieldwork” (I never called it that) among the “religious practitioners” at a queer church in San Francisco.
 The congregation is one of the oldest of the Metropolitan Community Churches (MCC), founded in 1968 by Troy Perry in a Los Angeles living room.
 From the beginning, Troy’s church ministered to many LGBT Christians, though never only to them.
 MCC-San Francisco was a pioneer in presenting non-heterosexual versions of Christianity, while it reminded secular activists of the importance of religion in many queer lives.
 Clergy at the church performed same-sex marriages long before the cause became politically popular.
 During the first wave of American AIDS deaths, the congregation hosted uncountable funerals, even as it tried to comfort the sick and dying.
 So I have visited this congregation over many years to reflect on sexuality and religion, but also to pray, to learn, and to mourn.
 I don’t go as a participant-observer; I go as myself.

 One year, I was given permission to conduct life history interviews with some congregants and their friends.
 I asked them to recount their religious education alongside their sexual awakening and then to wonder about what held the stories together, if anything did.
+But after jokes had been made, we got to the real stuff.
 I suppose that I made all the mistakes of a beginning interviewer, but even so, I was offered heartrending accounts.
 Most of my conversation partners wept at one point or another.
 Most remarked that they had never been asked to tell about growing up religious while growing up queer.
 There were happy discoveries and new shocks.

 During these conversations, I held some questions in reserve.
 I was taking down the life histories in connection with a book on the religious rhetoric of American debates about homosexuality.
 So I attended especially not to what was individual and fresh, but to the common and the familiar.
 To paraphrase Don Seeman, I intended to re-tell the stories in ways that the tellers wouldn’t choose and might, in fact, deny.
 My conversation partners followed scripts that had been composed decades earlier for other purposes (usually polemical).
 Sometimes they would mark their quotations or adaptations (“Our pastor preached … ,” “My friend hugged me and whispered … ,” “It’s like when people say … “).
 Mostly my interlocutors took the prescribed words and the implied identities as their own.
 Often they followed the established scripts most closely in the grip of strong emotion.